 That said I agree basically that the AI weapon switching by the AI gunner does more bad than good.

-Updated by countroland about 3 years ago
+Updated by countroland over 3 years ago

 As far as I know, the AI gunner will not interfere with player weapon selection once manual fire is enabled.
 I haven't thoroughly tested it, but I haven't noticed it happen, either, and there is another bug report from 2009 (https://dev-heaven.net/issues/3668) that suggests that once upon a time, gunners did interfere with manual fire, and that the bug was fixed for version 1.05.